Knowing how to introduce yourself, find your way around, and ask basic questions in a new language is crucial for integrating any culture.

 “C’est totalement indécent !”

 - “It is totally indecent!”
-Although in English the phrasing does not sound very natural, in French this can be said to express the feeling that something is vulgar.
+Although in English the phrasing does not sound very natural, in French this can be said to express the opinion that something is vulgar.

 “J’ai trouvé que c'était de mauvais goût."